← All work

 Farmer

-An experienced farmer and technician with practical agricultural knowledge.
+An experienced farmer and technician with hands-on agricultural knowledge.

 Needs

-• Efficiently manage essential tasks like planting and harvesting using the tractor's display interface
+• Run planting and harvesting tasks from the tractor's display without fighting the UI

 Motivations

-• Motivated to enhance productivity by efficiently managing tasks and monitoring them in real-time using the interface
+• Get more done by managing and monitoring tasks in real-time

-• Seek to make informed decisions based on data and information, aiming to improve crop yield and quality
+• Make data-driven decisions that improve crop yield and quality

 Frustrations